-The originating or spoke site provider is paid a Mississippi Medicaid telehealth originating site facility fee per completed transmission.
+The originating or spoke site provider is paid a Mississippi Medicaid telehealth originating site facility fee per completed transmission except for when the originating site is an inpatient hospital or the beneficiary's home.
+The inpatient hospital originating site fee is included in the All Patient Refined Diagnosis Related Group (APR-DRG) payment.
+There is no originating site fee paid when the originating site is the beneficiary's home.
 The originating site provider may not bill for an encounter or Evaluation and Management (E&M) visit unless a separately identifiable service is performed.